Cydhra/vers/readme.md

 Some of the results are shown below.
 All benchmarks were run with the `target-cpu=native` flag enabled, and the `simd` feature enabled for Vers.
 More results can be found in the benchmark repository.

+Benchmarks for the Wavelet Matrix are still missing because I want to improve the benchmarking code before I do them.
+Because Wavelet Matrices have very little room for engineering, there aren't any surprising results to be expected, though.
+The performance solely depends on the bit vector implementation, so the results will be similar to the bit vector benchmarks.
+The only exception is the [qwt](https://crates.io/crates/qwt) crate, which uses quad vectors instead, and is substantially faster than any other crate due to the reduced number of cache misses.

 ### Bit-Vector
 #### Rank & Select